oauthstuff/draft-oauth-rar/main.md

 The common data field `locations` allows a client to specify where it intends to use a certain authorization, i.e., it is  possible to unambiguously assign permissions to resource servers.
 In situations with multiple resource servers, this prevents unintended client authorizations (e.g. a `read` scope value potentially applicable for an email as well as a cloud service) through audience restriction.

+The AS MUST properly sanitized and handle the data passed in the `authorization_details` in order to prevent injection attacks.

 The Security Considerations of [@RFC6749], [@RFC7662], and [@RFC8414] also apply.

 # Privacy Considerations {#privacy_considerations}